Psychologist

 Admissions Requirements for Psychologist Programs

 Most psychology programs require students to have completed at least a master’s degree in psychology or a related field such as education or health sciences.
-However, some programs will admit students with just a bachelor’s degree in psychology or related field and a master’s degree will be earned as part of the studies.
+However, some programs will admit students with just a bachelor’s degree in psychology or a related field, and a master’s degree will be earned as part of the studies.

 Aside from proof of an undergraduate or graduate degree by submitting official transcripts, students typically are required to submit GRE scores, letters of intent, recommendation letters, and a resume.